ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Data on a regional file share is encrypted at rest with IBM-managed encryption by default.
 For added security, you can use your own root keys to protect your file shares with customer-managed keys.
 When you specify the security group access mode and attach a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to the file share mount target, you can enable encryption of data in transit.
 For more information, see [File share encryption](#FS-encryption).

 You can view and manage your regional file shares in the console, from the CLI, and with the API.
 You can [increase the file share size](/docs/vpc?topic=vpc-file-storage-expand-capacity) from its original capacity in GB increments up to 32,000 GB capacity.
-You can also [adjust your file share throughput](/docs/vpc?topic=vpc-file-storage-adjusting-throughput) to meet your performance needs.
-Operations to increase the capacity or adjust the throughput cause no outage or lack of access to the storage.
+You can also [adjust your file share bandwidth](/docs/vpc?topic=vpc-file-storage-adjusting-bandwidth) to meet your performance needs.
+Operations to increase the capacity or adjust the bandwidth cause no outage or lack of access to the storage.
 Billing is adjusted automatically.
 You pay for only the capacity and performance that you need.

 ## Access protocols
 {: #fs-allowed-access-protocols}